nicomiguelino/Screenly-Cast-for-WordPress/README.md

 * PHP 7.4 or higher (for local development without Docker)
 * WordPress 6.2.4 or higher
 * Composer for dependency management
-* Node.js and NPM (for syncing version across all the relevant files in the project)

 > [!NOTE]
 > While there's an option to run the development environment without containerization,
 > it is highly recommended to use Docker for development to minimize the setup and
 > configuration needed.
->
-> As for a containerized development environment, we still need to have Node.js and
-> NPM installed on your machine in the meantime while we work on a more container-friendly
-> development environment.

 ### Setup